Haugen/personal-website/src/content/html-css/css-intro.md

 CSS has a number of ways to set distances and sizes, for example `margin` or `font-size`.
 To get started, the easiest way is to use pixel values (for example `20px`).
 We'll discover other units than pixels further down the line.

-## User agent styles

-When first creating and HTML document, adding elements to the `body` tag, and viewing it in the browser, you'll see some default styling.
-Headers will have larger font sizes, paragraphs will have margins, links will be underline and have a color, etc. These are default CSS applied by the browser itself.
-It's not uncommon to override, or "reset", these default values (using for example the `*` selector) early in your stylesheet.
-It's not strictly necessary, but it's good to be aware of that each browser applies some styling by default.

 ## Conclusion

 CSS applies styling to our HTML.
 We use _selectors_ to target what we want to apply styling to, and a combination of _properties_ and _property values_ to manage the look of our site.
 HTML elements can behave in one of two ways, `inline` or as a `block`.
 Many CSS properties are self explanatory, and can often be found by a Google search.
 The most common properties are for box layout, colors, text sizes and text style.